lenderpanel

 Recently asked questions about conveyancing in Aylesbury

-Yesterday I discovered that there is a flying freehold element on a house I put an offer in a fortnight ago in what should have been a simple, chain free conveyancing.
-Aylesbury is the location of the property.
-Is there any guidance you can give?
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in last month in what should have been a quick, chain free conveyancing.
+Aylesbury is where the house is located.
+Can you shed any light on this issue?

-Flying freeholds in Aylesbury are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Aylesbury you must be sure that your lawyer goes through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Aylesbury may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Aylesbury are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Aylesbury you must be sure that your lawyer goes through the deeds thoroughly.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Aylesbury may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated